mvshmakov/dotfiles/README.md

 ## Comments for packages in the `brew` folder

-- `ql` is an alias for a quick look MacOS files feature.
 - The `bat` is a good alternative to the `cat` for `JSON` files.

 If you want your current system configuration to match your Brewfile (purge all non-fixed deps)